As an Amazon Associate, I earn from qualifying purchases.

 • Add the rest of the ingredients through balsamic reduction, and mix thoroughly.
 If making ahead of time, refrigerate cream cheese mixture until ready to use.

 • Line a rimmed baking sheet with foil or parchment.
-Fill each wonton cup halfway with the jalapeno mixture.
+Fill each wonton cup halfway with the jalapeño mixture.
 This is easier if the cream cheese mixture is soft.

 • Bake for 5-10 minutes until the cream cheese is melted and warmed through.
-Drizzle with the balsamic reduction if desired.
-Serve immediately.

 Notes